A thick book called ‘The Ultimate Cyberpunk’, edited by the ‘Queen of Cyberpunk’ Pat Cadigan. It can’t fail to hit the target, can it?

 Aldred Bester.
 Fondly Fahrenheit.

 Originally in F&SF, August 1954.

-Previously included in ‘Robert Silverberg’s Worlds of wonders’, which was republished by ibooks as Robert Silverberg’s ‘Science Fiction 101′ and which I reviewed here.
-In that review I said of this story:
+Previously included in ‘Robert Silverberg’s Worlds of Wonders’, which was republished by ibooks as Robert Silverberg’s ‘Science Fiction 101’ and which I read and said of this story:

 A story which dizzies the reader as POV is changed (or not!), and the chilling, murderous refrain of ‘All reet!
 All reet!
 Be fleet be fleet’ sticks in the mind long after the story.

 An excellent story, but this reviewer was left guessing as to exactly what it was in the story that would make it an opener for a Cyberpunk anthology.

 Cordwainer Smith.
 The Game of Rat and Dragon

 Originally in Galaxy, 1955.

 Another interesting choice.
 Smith’s story provides an alternative to the traditional space opera, in which Man (and mostly men) whizz around space.
 Here space is something to be conquered, and it takes ‘pinlighters’ and their feline companions to fight the enemy that lies in the deep darkness of space.

 I’m not clear how this SF story is any ‘more’ of a precursor to Cyberpunk than many others.